How to start bikepacking? Our beginners guide to bikepacking

 When setting your budget for your inaugural bikepacking journey, it is vital to consider various factors.
 Your budget dictates your choices, from gear to accommodations and travel options.

-Depending on your financial plan, you might opt for different shelter options and transportation methods, such as camping gear versus lodging, or taking a train versus starting directly from home.
-By aligning your budget with your preferences, you can tailor your experience for maximum enjoyment and flexibility.
+Depending on your financial plan, you might opt for different shelter options and transportation methods, such as camping gear instead of lodging or taking a train instead of starting directly from home.
+You can tailor your experience for maximum enjoyment and flexibility by aligning your budget with your preferences.

 What bikepacker are you?